kojo1984/monitoring/README.md

 You will need to install _node exporter_ on a server that you want to monitor and add remote server to _/etc/prometheus/targets.d/node.yml_ (location within Prometheus container).

-Connect Grafana to Prometheus (Prometheus instance is called _prometheus_), add dashboards.
+Connect Grafana to Prometheus (Add Prometheus instance as a source _http://prometheus:9090_), add dashboards (import dashboard with code 1860).